eternaldensity/Sandcastle-Builder/README.md

 ### 1.83
 - Fixed Glass Ceiling glass prices: they were all the same when they should not have been.
+- Earning Ceiling Broken makes all the ceilings untagged, and you can lock any of them if you like, and they're all available from the Department if you do lock them, and the prices go back to their base values permanently.
+(Or for instance if you Molpy Down)

 ### 1.82
 - Version now number shows up on index whether it loads a saved game or not